HOMECARE WORKERS ENROLLED IN THE CLIENT-EMPLOYED PROVIDER PROGRAM

 (A) A consumer-employed provider in the Spousal Pay and Oregon Project Independence Programs;

-(B) A consumer-employed provider that provides state plan personal care services to older adults and individuals with physical disabilities; and
+(B) A consumer-employed provider that provides state plan personal care services; and

-(C) A relative providing in-home services to a consumer living in the relative’s home.
+(C) A relative providing Medicaid in-home services to a consumer living in the relative’s home.

 (b) The term homecare worker does not include an Independent Choices Program provider or a personal support worker enrolled through Developmental Disability Services or the Addictions and Mental Health Division.